bobgel12/MERN-catering/README.md

 4. in terminal: npm install -f
 5. in terminal: cd backend
 6. in terminal: npm install
+7. in terminal: npm install nodemon

 b) run

-7. in terminal: cd backend
+1. in terminal: cd backend
-8. in terminal: npm start
+2. in terminal: npm start
-9. in terminal: cd frontend
+3. in terminal: cd frontend
-10. in terminal: npm start
+4. in terminal: npm start